 Active microfluidic single-cell traps often use electrical or optical sources to capture the cells.
 Optical tweezers employ a highly focused laser beam to grab a single-cell and transfer it to a desired location.

-Droplet microfluidics is indeed the most popular microfluidic method for single-cell analysis.
-Here, a droplet microfluidic chip is used to generate droplet at kHz frequencies.
-The droplets will encapsulate single-cells while formation and serve as a bioreactor or a microchamber for the cells.
+In droplet microfluidics, the flow conditions can be adjusted to encapsulate single cells in each droplet.
+Then each droplet serves as a microchamber in which cells can undergo lysis, DNA/RNA extraction, etc. They can encapsulate microorganisms such as bacteria to perform antibiotic susceptibility tests or analyze the heterogeneity of the subpopulations.
+Or the droplets could be made of hydrogels and then crosslinked to house the cells for longer-term culturing and analysis.
 The concentration of the cells is often adjusted using Poisson distribution to ensure the droplets do not contain more than one cell.
-A variety of microfluidic methods have been developed for post-modification and analysis of these cell encapsulating droplets.
+A variety of microfluidic methods have been developed for the post-modification of the droplets and analysis of these cell encapsulating droplets.
 For example, the droplets can contain a lysis reagent and barcodes to lyse the cells and sequence the RNA.